- At a Glance

 - Current Students

 You are here

 Marketing majors begin with business planning core courses and work their way through the required marketing courses.
 Required courses are:

 - Sales & Customer Relationship Mgmt.
 (MRKT 4711)

 Electives***-TBD (Electives must be approved by an Academic Advisor and satisfy the General Education Learning Outcomes Guidelines)

 Do I need an internship?

-Yes, majors are required to complete a four-credit-hour internship during their junior or senior year.
+Yes, majors are required to complete a three-credit hour internship during their junior or senior year and one-credit hour for freshmen and sophomores.
 An internship is an excellent opportunity to put classroom skills to the test and open doors to a potential career.